Starrcade (2018): Storylines

 At SummerSlam, Charlotte Flair defeated Becky Lynch and Carmella in a triple threat match to capture the SmackDown Women's Championship.
 After the match, Lynch attacked Flair, thus turning heel in the process.
 Throughout following weeks, the two attacked each other.
 At Hell in a Cell, Lynch defeated Flair to win the championship.
 A rematch was later scheduled for Starrcade.
 On November 22, Lynch was replaced in the match by Asuka after suffering a legitimate facial injury.

 On October 16 at SmackDown 1000, Rey Mysterio competed in his first WWE singles match since 2014, where he defeated United States Champion Shinsuke Nakamura in a non-title WWE World Cup qualifying match.
 A rematch for the United States Championship was later scheduled for Starrcade.

 On the October 22 episode of Raw, after Seth Rollins and Dean Ambrose captured the Raw Tag Team Championship from Dolph Ziggler and Drew McIntyre, Ambrose suddenly attacked Rollins, turning heel.
-Two weeks later on Raw, Ambrose proceeded to attack Rollins again, after the latter lost the titles in a handicap match against AOP (Akam and Rezar).
+Two weeks later on Raw, Ambrose proceeded to attack Rollins again, after the latter lost the title in a handicap match against AOP (Akam and Rezar).
 The following week, Ambrose burned his Shield gear and explained that being part of the group had made him weak.
 After Rollins defeated Shinsuke Nakamura at Survivor Series, it was announced that Rollins would defend the Intercontinental Championship against Ambrose in a Street Fight at Starrcade.
-On November 22, it was announced that the match would now be held in a steel cage.
+On November 22, it was announced that their bout would instead be a Steel Cage match.